NikolozMtchedlishvili/locomotive-alpha-research/README.md

 - Categorize news and assign different colors to markers for better visual analysis. (geopolitics / shocks, monetary policy, government data, corporate earnings, etc)
 - Include additional charts of different ETFs, commodities, and global indices.
 - Overlay central bank interest rates to analyze market reaction to monetary policy better.

+# Here are examples of the interactive chart:

+1.
+!(screenshots/newplot.png)

+2. Zoomed to Jan 2025 to Feb 2026 Period.
+Hovered over Aug 1, 2025 which shows one of the headlines from AP news.
+!(screenshots/Screenshot 2026-02-08 143053.png)

+3.
+!(screenshots/Screenshot 2026-02-08 143636.png)